'Multiple fatalities' in shooting at Maryland Rite Aid facility

-A shooting Thursday left "multiple victims" at a Rite Aid distribution facility in a business park near Aberdeen, Maryland, about 55 miles northeast of Baltimore, sheriff's officers said.
+A shooting Thursday at a Rite Aid warehouse center near Aberdeen, Maryland, left "multiple fatalities" and many wounded, the sheriff's officials said.

+Harford County Sheriff Jeffrey Gahler called the shooting a "tragic event" but declined to specify the number of dead and injured or to take questions from reporters at a news conference.

-Gahler said the lone suspect was in custody and taken to a local hospital in critical condition.
-He said no law enforcement officers fired shots at the scene.
-Police believe the shooter used a single handgun.
+The sheriff said a suspect, who appeared to use a single handgun in the shooting, was hospitalized in critical condition.
+Gahler said no shots were fired by law enforcement officers but did not elaborate on how the suspect was injured.

-The shooting occurred in a Rite Aid support facility adjacent to a larger building in the business park area, Rite Aid spokeswoman Susan Henderson told The Associated Press.
+The shooting occurred in a Rite Aid support facility adjacent to a larger building, Rite Aid spokeswoman Susan Henderson said.
+Roughly 1,000 employees work there, she said.

+"The distribution center is where products are received and processed for delivery," she said.
+"This is part of a large facility that is a distribution center.
+The shooting happened adjacent to the primary building."

 Sheriff Gahler said the scene was secured, and there was no remaining threat to the public.